sse-secure-systems/connaisseur/docs/features/alerting.md

 Referring to any of these variables in the templates works by Jinja2 notation (e.g. `{{ timestamp }}`).
-You can update your payload dynamically by adding payload fields in `yaml` representation in the `payload_fields` key which will be translated to JSON by Helm as is.
-If your REST endpoint requires particular headers, you can specify them as described above in `custom_headers`.
+You can update your payload dynamically by adding payload fields in `yaml` representation in the `payloadFields` key which will be translated to JSON by Helm as is.
+If your REST endpoint requires particular headers, you can specify them as described above in `customHeaders`.

 Feel free to make a PR to share with the community if you add new neat templates for other third parties :pray: